rubensworks/PhD-Thesis/content/introduction.md

 For example, [humans are one of the only animals that have clearly visible eye whites](https://pursuit.unimelb.edu.au/articles/why-we-show-the-whites-of-our-eyes).
 This allows people to see what other people are looking at, which simplifies *collaborative* tasks.
-Furthermore, [*theory of mind*](https://www.sciencedirect.com/topics/neuroscience/theory-of-mind) —the ability to understand that others have different perspectives—, [is much more pronounced in humans than other animals](https://mitpress.universitypressscholarship.com/view/10.7551/mitpress/9780262016056.001.0001/upso-9780262016056), which also strengthens our ability to *collaborate*.
+Furthermore, [*theory of mind*](https://www.sciencedirect.com/topics/neuroscience/theory-of-mind), the ability to understand that others have different perspectives, [is much more pronounced in humans than other animals](https://mitpress.universitypressscholarship.com/view/10.7551/mitpress/9780262016056.001.0001/upso-9780262016056), which also strengthens our ability to *collaborate*.
 While our collaborative capabilities were initially limited to physical tasks, the invention of *language* and *writing* allowed us to share *knowledge* with each other.